rpede/MobileProgramming24/_advanced_state/password_manager.md

   Bloc.observer = LoggerBlocObserver();
 ```

-First, we are setting the root logger to just print the logged record.
+First, we are setting the root logger to just print the logged record (with
+colors).
-When the project starts having beta testers, then we will reconfigure it to log
+When we start having beta testers project (hypothetically), then we will
-to a server.
+reconfigure it to log to a server.
-That way we will automatically capture details on any errors.
+That way we will be able to automatically capture details on any errors.

 Next, the `LoggerBlocObserver` is registered with the bloc library.